pavank/docker-bigdata-cluster/README.md

 ## Configuration

-`bigdata-cluster.env` has required hostname/FQDN configuration for cluster services to talk to each other.
+`bigdata-cluster.env` has required configurations for cluster services to talk to each other.
 If you change hostnames/network alias in `docker-compose.yml` make sure you update the configurations before launching the containers

 Sometimes `docker-compose.yml` itself has configuration set under `environment:` section specific to that container.
 _e.g:_ `spark_worker` containers has `spark_master` URI set.